Employee, Family, and Graduate Housing

-Family Housing units are staffed by a Family Housing Manager and two Assistant Apartment Managers.
-The Family Housing Manager coordinates maintenance and check-outs, along with other duties.
-The Assistant Managers are student members of the Department of Residence Life who live on campus and provide various services to the residents.
-The managers also coordinate and facilitate activities for the residents in family housing.
+EFG units are staffed by an Area Coordinator and one or two Resident Assistants (RAs).
+The Area Coordinator coordinates, judicial hearings, maintenance and check-outs, along with other duties.
+The Resident Assistants are student members of the Department of Residence Life who live on campus and provide various services to the residents.
+The RAs also coordinate and facilitate activities for the residents in family housing.
 These activities may range from community BBQ's to art projects for kids.

 Benefits of Living on Campus

 According to research, on-campus students do better academically than their peers who live off-campus.
 Nationally, as well as at UAF, students who live on campus persist in school and have a higher graduation rate than those who do not.
 On-campus students find it easier to take advantage of academic assistance services and also get increased motivation by working alongside their peers.